 WEATHER: Temperatures in the summer months range from 45 F to 85 F. Rainfall can vary, but you should expect at least a day of rain.
 The weather is greatly affected by Lake Superior’s large expanse of cold water.
 Lake Superior is notorious for sudden weather changes.

 YOUR GROUP: The group size ranges up to 18 participants, plus 3 Wilderness Inquiry staff.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+Wilderness Inquiry staff will assist you in whatever areas you need, however, most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.

 MEALS: The food we bring is plentiful, nutritious, and primarily vegetarian (because this keeps better than meat).
 You can expect meals like burritos, pesto pasta, and vegetable stir-fry for dinner; bagels and sandwiches for lunch; pancakes, french toast, oatmeal, and granola for breakfast.
 If you have special dietary restrictions, be sure to list them on your registration.

 EQUIPMENT AND CLOTHING: If you are new to outdoor activities, you need not spend a lot of money on gear.
 Wilderness Inquiry will provide all necessary kayaking and camping equipment.
 All you need to provide is your personal gear, such as clothing and a sleeping bag.
 A detailed equipment list will be sent to you upon confirmation of your participation.
 If you need to borrow personal gear, that can usually be arranged.